 Difference Between HDFS and HBase

-What is HDFS (Hadoop Distributed File System):- HDFS allows you to store huge amounts of data in a distributed and redundant manner, which runs on commodity hardware.
+HDFS (Hadoop Distributed File System) HDFS allows you to store huge amounts of data in a distributed and redundant manner, which runs on commodity hardware.
 HBase (Hadoop’s database) is a NoSQL database that runs on top your Hadoop cluster

 Components of HDFS